tonyrusignuolo/powers/terraform/steering/terraform-best-practices.md

 └── README.md        # Docs
 ```

+Add new resources to the `main.tf` file.
+Once this file contains more than 15 resources, put additional resources into their own separate .tf files.
+For example, if adding OpenSearch resources, put them in a file named, `opensearch.tf`.

+Always add new outputs to the `outputs.tf` file.

 ## Variables

 ```hcl
 variable "environment" {
   description = "Deployment environment" type        = string

   validation {
     condition     = contains(["dev", "staging", "prod"], var.environment)
     error_message = "Must be dev, staging, or prod."